 When you create a child theme, you'll have a new folder in your Design Manager which includes the following files:

 Additionally, if the original (parent) theme has a template that is linked from other core files, you'll have that template file too.
-For example, when you create a child theme for one of the most popular free HubSpot themes, Focus, you'll have these files in your child theme folder:
+For example, when you create a child theme for the most popular theme for HubSpot, Focus, you'll have these files in your child theme folder:

 How to create a child theme